 Swimming laps will never be the same again with the PowerBreather range of snorkels

-If you're after a swimming snorkel for the pool, The AMEO PowerBreather snorkel lets you swim or snorkel long distances without having to turn your head to breathe fresh air.
-It's great for recreational swimmers, triathletes, para-athletes, and general snorkeling.
+If you're looking for a swimming snorkel for the pool, the AMEO PowerBreather snorkel lets you swim or snorkel long distances without having to turn your head to breathe.

 Click on the item below to take you to the answer of your most pressing question, or keep scrolling to read the entire review.

 PowerBreather has the potential to help athletes of all levels.
 Its primary objective is to give swimmers, triathletes and snorkelers a great new experience in the water.
 This can be used by men, women, teens and children above the age of around 12 years old.